Migrate consumer G Suite mailboxes to Office 365

 Update your password, and set your time zone.
 It's important that you select the correct time zone to make sure your calendar and email settings are correct.

-When Outlook Web App opens, send an email message to another Office 365 user to verify that you can send email.
+When Outlook on the web (formerly known as Outlook Web App) opens, send an email message to another Office 365 user to verify that you can send email.

 Choose Outlook, and check that your email messages and folders are all there.